nigef/GameOfLife/README.md

 - use something like "Inferred RAM" instead of the 50x50 bit board `initial_board_flat`, which takes an insane amount of time to compile.
 - Fix bug in the code.

+Note: github replaced many of the CLRF chars in `lab7part3/*` with LF.. incase something doesn't work this could be it..